 WANT A DEEPER DIVE?

-Don’t miss our live webinar on June 25, 11am PT/ 2pm ET.
-We’ll be doing a live demo and comprehensive comparison between Framework Manager and data modules.
-It’s your chance to ask us questions and see for yourself where data modules outshines Framework Manager and where FM remains the better tool.
-Register now!
+See our demo and comprehensive comparison between Framework Manager and data modules.
+It’s your chance to see for yourself where data modules outshine Framework Manager and where FM remains the better tool.

 And, our three-day Framework Manager Metadata Modeling Best Practices course is still a fan favorite.